DavidHe1127/Mr.He_HandBook/Cloud,Tooling/ec2_ebs.md

 `Private/Public DNS` as shown on EC2 panel resolves to private/public ip of an instance. i.e Private DNS hostname `ip-10-156-61-79.ap-southeast-2.compute.internal` resolves to private ip `10.156.61.79`.

+### Reboot

+Since a reboot happens within the EC2 instance hardware, the state of the EC2 instance does not change from `running`.
+There is no rebooting state.
+And there is no mechanism to determine when the OS of your EC2 instance starts and/or completes its reboot other than monitoring messages in system log.

 ### Internetwork traffic privacy in AWS VPC
 Amazon security groups and network ACLs don't filter traffic to or from link-local addresses (169.254.0.0/16) or AWS reserved IPv4 addresses (these are the first four IPv4 addresses of the subnet, including the Amazon DNS server address for the VPC).
 So call to inquire instance metadata does not require